seanox/aspect-js/README.md

 CR: Composite Mount Action: The return value false can cancel the default action of the browser
 CR: Extension Uncapitalize: Adds a uncapitalize function to the String objects
 CR: Composite Object Lookup: Added support now for arrays (also associative)
-CR: Composite Locate/Mount: Stricter use of the hierarchy of IDs in the DOM.
+CR: Composite Locate/Mount: Stricter use of the hierarchy of IDs in the DOM
+CR: Build: Optimization of task 'change'

 [Read more](https://raw.githubusercontent.com/seanox/aspect-js/master/CHANGES)